Maryrose Reeves Allen: Career

 Allen taught in public schools in New Jersey and at Hampton University in Virginia as a young woman.
 Beginning in 1925, she was the first director of the Physical Education for Women department at Howard University.
 Her approach to physical education promoted a broad sense of student wellness, including concern for body image, self-care, sexuality, and spirituality.
 "At no time have I doubted the beauty of Howard women," she said, and "a woman that is beautiful physically, mentally and spiritually is an asset to her race and her country."
 She encouraged every woman student at Howard to learn a sport, keep a journal, and develop a skin care regimen.
 She organized dances, field days, and holiday events to keep students physically and culturally engaged.
+She became a member of Alpha Kappa Alpha sorority in 1923.

 Allen also founded the Howard University Dance Ensemble, directed the Howard University Modern Dance Group, and worked with choreographer Charles Weidman.
 She founded the Negro Women's Intercollegiate Athletic Association.
 She discouraged women's participation in "heavier sports" such as basketball, because "they rob her of her feminine charms and often of her good health".
 In 1929 she reported a female student for kissing a male student in front of the campus gymnasium; the female student was suspended and sent home to Indiana for the offense, causing a student revolt.
 She retired from Howard in 1967.